Gaussian asymptotics of discrete $\beta$-ensembles: Law of Large Numbers

 \begin{proposition} Let $\mu$ be the maximizer of Lemma \ref{Lemma_maximizer}.
 Then there exists $C\in\mathbb R$ such that for all $\gamma>0$ and all $N$ we have

-where $\Dr$ was defined in \eqref{eq_quadratic_main}, \eqref{eq_quadratic_alternative}. \end{proposition} \begin{remark} Let us emphasize that the measure $\mu$ here and below depends on the filling fractions $\hat n_i= n_i(N)/N$, and thus changes with $N$. \end{remark} \begin{proof}[Proof of Proposition \ref{Prop_pseudodistance_bound_general}] We start by analyzing the asymptotic of the formula for $\Pp_N$.
+where $\Dr$ was defined in \eqref{eq_quadratic_main}, \eqref{eq_quadratic_alternative}. \end{proposition} \begin{proof} We start by analyzing the asymptotic of the formula for $\Pp_N$.
 We observe that the definition of $I_V[\cdot]$ by \eqref{eq_functional_general} makes sense for discrete measures.
 It is important here that we integrate only over $x\ne y$ in \eqref{eq_functional_general} as otherwise the integral would be infinite.
 Using for the double product in \eqref{eq_distribution_form} the following corollary of the Stirling's formula

 we can write for every $(\ell_1,\ell_2,\dots,\ell_N)\in \W$

 where

 Let us obtain a lower bound for the partition function $Z_N$ in \eqref{eq_x37}.
 For that let $x_i$, $i=1,\dots,N$ be quantiles of $\mu$ defined through